GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

     - This will allow us to use Adobe PhoneGap to develop an hybrid multi-platform application for the client side.
     - The usage of JSON helps with optimizing the usage of bandwidth.

+* A simple RESTful interface to receive data from the stations.

+* JPA to have and object-oriented view of the database.

+    - Model classes implemented as entities will allow us to manipulate our data easily.

 * We will use the MySQL to manage our Database.

     - We don't need advanced feature for data management that other DBMSs offer.